Arrangers and Composers

 Arranger and Trumpet Player

-Stevan Paranosic currently performs as Acting Second Trumpet with the Victoria Symphony, along with his main job as Principal Trumpet of the Vancouver Island Symphony in Nanaimo, BC.
-He has also performed with the Vancouver, Prince George, and Okanagan Symphony Orchestras, holds music degrees from the University of Windsor and University of British Columbia, and is a member of the Beacon Hill Brass.
+Stevan Paranosic performed as Acting Second Trumpet with the Victoria Symphony for several seasons, along with his main job as Principal Trumpet of the Vancouver Island Symphony in Nanaimo, BC.
+He has also performed with the Vancouver, Prince George, and Okanagan Symphony Orchestras, holds music degrees from the University of Windsor and University of British Columbia, and was a member of the Beacon Hill Brass.

 Vikentios Gionanidis